cosmic-id/cosmic-lora-aurora/LoRaWAN-TTN.md

   1. [Download Library](/library/LoRaWAN.zip)
   2. Unzip the Library into one Folder
   3. Copy the one folder into your Arduino -> libraries
-  4. Confirm the the installed library by opening the Arduino IDE.
+  4. Confirm whether the library is properly installed by opening the Arduino IDE.
 Check if File -> Examples -> Antares LoRaWAN is exist.

 ## Source Codes